 Imperative: Since that is already the truth and reality for Christians, therefore Paul urged them to set their hearts on things above.
 (Col. 3:1-2).

-The indicatives of grace does bring along with it the imperatives of grace.
+The indicatives of grace do bring along with it the imperatives of grace.
 Both go hand in hand and should both be emphasized as we share the good news to others.
 Again, it should not be looked upon as a forced obligation to be fulfilled due to a contract.
 Rather, it is a loving response to a loving and gracious God.

 Indicative: Christians have already died in Christ.
 Their life is hidden with Christ in God.
 Christ is the Christian’s life.
 Christians will appear with Christ in glory.
 This is the Christian’s truth and reality right now as well as their future destiny (Col. 3:3-4).